SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 }
 ```

-Now that we have introduced new properties, make sure that you are again hosting the web part from the local developement environment by executing following command.
+Now that we have introduced new properties, make sure that you are again hosting the web part from the local development environment by executing following command.
 This will also ensure that the above changes were correctly applied.

 ```
 gulp serve